WD-planets/AstroToolkit/docs/Tutorial/Tutorial_config.rst

 .. code-block:: console

-   ATKopenconfig
+   ATKconfig open

-The config can be reset to its default state at any time via the :ref:`ATKresetconfig` command:
+The config can be reset to its default state at any time via the reset mode of the :ref:`ATKconfig` command:

 .. code-block:: console

-    ATKresetconfig
+    ATKconfig reset

 .. code-block:: console